Mohammed Taufiq Johari

-Mohammed Taufiq bin Johari (Jawi: محمّد توفيق بن جوهري; born 6 March 1996) is a Malaysian politician who has served as the Member of Parliament (MP) for Sungai Petani since November 2022.
+Mohammed Taufiq bin Johari (Jawi: محمّد توفيق بن جوهري; born 6 March 1996) is a Malaysian physician and politician who has served as the Minister of Youth and Sports since December 2025 and the Member of Parliament (MP) for Sungai Petani in Kedah since November 2022.
 He is a member and the Division Chief of Sungai Petani of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
-He also served as one of the Vice Youth Chiefs of PKR since May 2025.

 He is the son of the 11th Speaker of the Dewan Rakyat and former Sungai Petani MP Johari Abdul.
-He is also the sole government MP in the "Malay Belt".
-As the current youngest serving MP in Malaysia, he is informally the Baby of the House of the Dewan Rakyat.
+Elected at the age of 26, he became one of the youngest members of the Dewan Rakyat and is the sole Pakatan Harapan MP in the Kedah "Malay Belt".
+Following a cabinet reshuffle in late 2025, he became the youngest Cabinet minister in the Anwar Ibrahim cabinet.

 Early life and education

 Mohammed Taufiq was born in Kuala Lumpur, Malaysia on 6 March 1996.
-He is the sixth child of Johari and Noraini Mohd who had eight children together.
-He has seven siblings.
-He attended school at Gombak High School, Selangor before furthering his studies at the Bandung Islamic University to obtain his Doctor of Medicine (MD) degree.
+He is the sixth child of Johari Abdul and Noraini Mohd, who had eight children together.
+He attended school at Gombak High School, Selangor.
+He pursued higher education in Indonesia, obtaining a Doctor of Medicine (MD) degree from Bandung Islamic University (Universitas Islam Bandung) in 2020.